-All on-campus gatherings such as school assemblies and festivals, as well as business meetings, are currently prohibited and will be offered virtually, via video conference.
+On-campus gatherings such as school assemblies and festivals, as well as business meetings, are may proceed with masking required when indoors or in close proximity.

 Please see Attachment 5, Site Map, for location and orientation of drop-off and pick-up locations.